midedickson/github-service/readme.md

 ```

-- Feth the `/authors/top/{top_n}` endpoint to fetch the top N authors by commit count.
+- Use the `/authors/top/{top_n}` endpoint to fetch the top N authors by commit count.
   Example: Get the top 3 authors by commit.

 ## Video Explanation